DCC-Lab/PyHardwareLibrary/README.md

 How does one go about supporting a new device?
 What is the best strategy?

 1. Obtain the manual.
-Look for connectivity information (typically, I search for `ASCII` in the text).
-You will find information such as "baud rate, stop bits, hardware handshake" and most importatnly "ASCII commands"
+Look for connectivity information (typically, search for `ASCII` or `serial` in the text).
+You will find information such as "baud rate, stop bits, hardware handshake" and most importantly "ASCII or binary commands".
+This is what you need.

    1. If you can't get the manual from the web site, contact the company.
 As mentionned above, many will gladly help you: they usually want to sell devices or satisfy customers who did buy them.

 2. Connect to the device, one way or another.

    1. If necessary, a driver may need to be installed to serialize the device (to make it appear as a serial port).
-In this case, you would use the `SerialPort` class.
+In this case, you would use the `SerialPort` class after having installed that driver.
+      1. Not all devices can appear as a "serial port".
+Simple devices (e.g. a translation stage) are fine because they simply read commands ('MOVE") and reply ("OK").
+However, others (camera, spectrometers) respond to commands and transmit data, sometime a lot of it and require many communication lines.
+The USB standard provides that (with *endpoints*), but not the old-style serial port that essentially is just a two-way communication on a single channel.
+      2. Also, for a device to appear as a serial port, the manufacturer needs to provide a certain amount of information in the USB descriptor of the device.
+If they don't, you are out of luck.
-   2. If not available, direct USB access may be needed with `libusb` and `PyUSB`.
-This is the most elegant solution, but requires some knowledge of USB.  `PyHardwareLibrary` makes use of `PyUSB` extensively.
+   2. If standard serial ports are not available, direct USB access may be needed with `libusb` and `PyUSB`.
+This is the most elegant solution, but requires some knowledge of USB.  `PyHardwareLibrary` makes use of `PyUSB` extensively, and `USBPort` simplifies communication.
    3. Figure out (ideally through testing, see next point) how to connect with `SerialPort` or `USBPort`, both derived classes from `CommunicationPort`

 3. Identify commands and write very simple tests with `SerialPort`  to confirm connectivity and validate command syntax (see the other [section](#Testing-serial-ports) below for more details):